troy-west/apache-kafka-three-ways/README.md

 To build a streaming compute application that processes +1M messages and solves the mystery of the Number Stations.

-To operate the streaming compute application with a local Kafka cluster, now understanding the tiered abstractions of Apache Kafka and how they enable availability, scalability, and (near) real-time compute.
+To operate the streaming compute application with a local Kafka cluster, understanding the tiered abstractions of Apache Kafka and how they enable availability, scalability, and (near) real-time compute.

 Time permitting, we dabble with vendor tooling (KSQL, Kafka-Connect).